A circuit designer built for people who actually think about racing.

 GT3 represents a more accessible category derived from production road cars.
 It produces less downforce and lower lateral grip than F1, which makes medium-speed corners noticeably slower and gives the class a different rhythm through the same layout.
 Race distance is set to 100 km.

-MotoGP has the lowest cornering grip of the four-wheel-and-two-wheel classes, reflecting the physics of a motorcycle versus a four-wheeled car through the same corner.
+MotoGP has among the lowest cornering grip of any class, reflecting the physics of a motorcycle versus a four-wheeled car through the same corner.
 Despite this, the extraordinary power-to-mass ratio of a MotoGP machine means it matches F1 for top speed on long straights.
 Race distance is 110 km.

 NASCAR represents heavy stock cars — 1,540 kg of metal with 500 kW under the hood and a 290 km/h top end.
 Lower cornering grip than the open-wheel classes and a much higher mass produce braking zones that demand respect, with a 400 km race distance reflecting the real-world endurance of stock car racing.